 And if you can’t find a component to fit your needs from the thousands that are freely available, you can write your own!

-Check out IBM’s Node-RED Starter, for example, that will put you on the path to building some serious functionality.
+Check out the Node-RED Starter in IBM Cloud, for example, that will put you on the path to building some serious functionality.